 Ferry crossing at Villa O’Higgins

 The schedule of the ferry from Villa O’Higgins to Candelario Mancilla can be found here.
-Note that the schedule is more a guide because if the wind is too strong the ferries won’t go.
-The boat leaves at 08:00 in the morning from the port of Villa O’Higgins, 7 kilometers south from Villa O’Higgins.
+Note that the schedule is more of a guide because if the wind is too strong the ferries won’t go.
+The boat leaves at 08:00 in the morning from the port of Villa O’Higgins, 7 kilometers south of Villa O’Higgins.
 It takes roughly 2.5 hours to cross Lago O’Higgins.

 The ferry to cross Lago Del Desierto (located in Argentina) runs twice a day at 11.00 and 17:00.
+(Status: 2020).
 It takes about 1 hour and costs 40 dollars per person.
 You can pay for the ferries by card in the offices of O’Higgins, or in cash (pesos and dollars) on the boat.
 Another option is to put the bikes on the boat, hike 10km around the lake, and collect the bike at the other side.
 The transport of the bike costs 20 dollars.
 Although it is not permitted, people have hike-a-biked around the lake to keep the money in your pocket and spend it on something else.
 Beers & burgers in El Chalten for instance.

 Our experiences on cycling the Carretera Austral

-Once we finally made it to the Carretera Austral after one year of cycling we just reached that point that we were a bit of travel tired as they call it.
+Once we finally made it to the Carretera Austral after one year of cycling we unfortunately just reached a point that we were a bit of travel tired as they call it.
 Deep down we just wanted a break from cycling for a few weeks.
 Well, we got that break now (corona lockdown).
 We had enough time to contemplate what we think of the Carretera Austral.
 So here’s our opinion: